terotests/VirtualManWeek/NOTES.md

+I would like this "Notes" file to be written into "CHANGELOG" file, create it if it does not exist.
+Later these entries could be read from the Github issues, but right now this text file is enough

 Couple of issues noticed:

+- The editing mode for the time entries is still a bit problematic, it is too easy to just accidentally click the entries.
+I think it would be better if the Editing mode table items would be by default

 - ✅ FIXED: Editing the modes is now possible in the "Manage Modes" and "Edit selected" where you can change tha name.
 If node is renames: all the modes stored in to the time_entries table should also be renamed.
 Also, before renaming, it should be checked that the name is unique in case insensitive manner and also after removing spaces ( trimming ), so "Abc" and " abc" should be the same name and renaming the mode to the same name should never be allowed.
 In that case there should be error dialog saying that can not change the name to mode which already exists in the database.